 We have explained already “how you can download Windows 11 ISO file”.
 Well, the last but not the last step to install the Windows 11 unofficially on any system is to create a bootable USB drive.
 However, it’s not much hard to do, but it might be a bit confusing for some new users.
 So in this post, we will be dedicated to how to create Windows 11 bootable USB Drive using Rufus.

-Many third-party apps can create the bootable USB of Windows 11, but we suggest you use Rufus Tool, and therefore in this post, the method mentioned is for Rufus software only.
+Many third-party apps can create the bootable USB of the Windows 11 operating system, but we suggest you use Rufus Tool, and therefore in this post, the method mentioned is for Rufus software only.
 There are many advantages of using Rufus, like timely Windows 11 updates and more control over the file.

-How to make Windows 11 bootable USB drive
+How to create Windows 11 bootable USB drive

 Step 1: Getting back to the point, you will need a Windows 11 ISO file (you can create with Media Creation Tool), a minimum of 8GB of USB Drive, and a Windows computer to proceed.
 If you meet all the requirements mentioned here, you are all good to go.